BarryDigby/GSE37001/README.md

 The analsyis yielded 964 differentially expressed introns, which was less than the authors produced (2672).
 The authors were not transparent in their methods used to count introns (the dreaded 'in-house script') however I am reasonably confident that my methods in generating intron counts were correct.
 Interestingly the authors decided to use `DESeq` for the analysis over `DEXSeq`.
 They did not state why this was the case, and strikes me as unusual.
 Therefore this section of the analysis is left open to interpretation and clouds reproducibility.

-# Validity of supplementary materials
+# Comparison of results

 <p markdown="1" align="center">
   <img src="assets/images/supp_table.png" alt="de_rnas">
 </p>

-The table caption is very misleading.
+The supplementary table caption is very misleading.
 After downloading the supplementary materials (4 files, containing DE genes, isoforms, introns and exons) and inspecting the files, it immediately became apparent that the numbers stated in the table refer to the number of DE RNA molecules **before filtering** (LFC 2, FDR 5%).
 This explains the large discrepancy in the numbers originally reported in this analysis above.

 ***